Strong abs go hand-in-hand with a strong back. Get total trunk protection with the ultimate core trainer, the AbMat!

 The average of three trials of each exercise was used for analysis.
 It was discovered that the nature of the EMG recording for each exercise fell into one of two descriptions, a signal described by continuous, relatively low amplitude activity throughout both concentric and eccentric portions of the exercise.
 The exercises were therefore compared only with those demonstrating the same characteristic EMG recording.
 It was found that within the continuous-activation group of exercises, the upper rectus abdominus showed no significant differences between the typical flay-lying crunch (FLC), ab-roller exercise (ROL), Ab Mat_ (Mat), and ab-roller combined with Ab Mat_ (MROL) exercises.
 The lower rectus abdominus however showed that the MAT elicited greater activation than the ROL and MROL, and the FLC was greater than the MROL.
 The full situp (FSU) and the Ab Bench_ (BEN) EMG recordings were characterized by higher amplitude, discrete phasic activation.
 The FSU elicited significantly greater activation in both the upper and lower portions of the rectus abdominus than the BEN.
 The major finding of this study was that abdominal exercises do not have similar EMG patterns, and therefore consideration should be given as to how to properly compare activities with differing patterns.

-*Items that have Free Shipping are to the continental United States only.
+*Items that have Free Shipping are to the lower 48 United States only.
+If you're in HI, AK, or PR, please contact us to get a custom shipping quote.